rianadon/touchapad/web/README.md

 # Frontend code

+> You can preview this app at https://touchapad.now.sh.

 We have here an app written with Svelte.
 It has components.
 These components are:
 - `App` :: Lays out the page's interface
 - `Arrow` :: Creates an SVG arrow path based on endpoints